etnt/edbg/README.md

 ## TRACE USAGE
 The `fstart` functions is a newer interface which is using the Erlang trace BIFs directly (i.e not using the dbg.erl module).
-The also store the trace output on file so that it survives the initial session where the tracing took place.
+They also store the trace output on file so that it survives the initial session where the tracing took place.

 ### edbg:fstart(ModFunList, Opts)